pixelbuildlab/expo-fit-build-app/expo-app/app.md

     -   notes in workout screen
     -   fix refresh control loader on delete workout
     -   react-native-markdown-display replace with https://github.com/gmsgowtham/react-native-marked see npm audit reporting
-    - app rendes on exercise selection for workout secltion/cration
+    -   app rendes on exercise selection for workout secltion/cration due to timer and its aslo starts again
+    -   Clean AI response not to include junk like thinking etc
+    -   reset store on logout to clean everything
+    -   clear queries/tanstack on logout

 ## Prompt